JacksonDahl2/bbc-meeting-alerts/README.md

 # BBC Alert

-A macOS menubar app that plays the BBC News jingle a configurable time before your Google Calendar meetings.
+A macOS menubar app that plays the BBC News jingle 15 seconds before your Google Calendar meetings, with a live countdown in the menubar.

 Inspired by [@rtwlz](https://x.com/rtwlz/status/2036082537949434164).